Non-Enzymatic Mash (NEM) / Cold Mash.

 Pour the grain into Cold Water

-Start by collecting water in a bucket of some sort, and be prepared to cool it to around 5 degrees Celsius (fridge temp).
+Start by collecting water in a bucket of some sort, and be prepared to cool it to around 5°C/41°F (fridge temp).
 I pour my milled grains into a BIAB (Brew In A Bag).
 I dont adjust water chemistry at this point.

 stir nem